bitcoin-s/bitcoin-s/docs/core/adding-spks.md

 It is also important to note that all new scripts should be implemented as if they are to appear on-chain without any P2SH or P2WSH.
 Bitcoin-S already supports conversions from raw on-chain scripts to these formats in the constructors for the script hash schemes which does not require extra support for new script types.

+## Step 0: Design Philosophy

+Bitcoin-S strives to have script types defined in such a way that they can be easily composed and reused.
+Before going through this guide and implementing a really large script template type, try to decompose your script into smaller re-usable pieces.

+Also remember to consider what existing pieces you can use.
+For example, `LockTimeScriptPubKey`s are implemented in such a way that any other `RawScriptPubKey` can be given a time lock by nesting it within a `LockTimeScriptPubKey` subtype.
+Likewise, `ConditionalScriptPubKey`s are built to allow any other `RawScriptPubKey` type to populate both the `OP_IF/OP_NOTIF` case and the `OP_ELSE` case.

 ## Step 1: Create a New ScriptPubKey Trait

 Go to `ScriptPubKey.scala` and add a new trait: